As a 2nd grade teacher, I am always looking for creative ways to increase confidence and success with oral reading fluency.

 - Underline the nouns

-We have been able to fit all this in and then we are off to our specials class.
+Not all of this gets finished but it is always the goal.
 This little bit of practice first thing in the morning has helped my students to increase their reading fluency and each and every one of them has shown amazing growth this year.
-I am so very proud of my students as they are of themselves.
-These notebooks filled with poems they know they can read will be one of the keepsakes they take home with them at the end of the year.

 Do you use poems in your classroom?
-If so, drop a comment below and let me know how I would love to hear.
+If so, drop a comment below and let me know!